how-to-firebase/full-stack-firebase/cloud-firestore/indexes.md

 This query would require indexes on `userId` and `created`.

-### Dashboard index management
+### Console index management

-Queries are super easy to handle via the Dashboard.
+Queries are super easy to handle via the Console.

 The easiest way to do it is to write whatever queries you like and watch your DevTools console for error messages.

 You'll see an error message in DevTools whenever you attempt to run a query that requires an index.
-That error message will come with a link that you can click on to take you to your Dashboard.
+That error message will come with a link that you can click on to take you to your Console.

-Once on the Dashboard, you'll get a prompt to create the required index.
+Once on the Console, you'll get a prompt to create the required index.
 Simply confirm and wait for the index to build.

 ### Firebase Tools index management